Sophiewilliamson2/solar-system-assignment/README.md

 # Solar System Program 🌍🪐

 This is my Python program for the Week 4 assessment.
-It shows information about planets in the solar system and lets the user ask questions through a simple menu.
+It shows information about planets in the solar system and lets the user ask questions through a simple menu and also has the option for a free style question and answer section where you can ask 4 of the most common types of questions

 ---